Critical details that separate the good from the great…

 There is a common misconception that to be a housekeeper is an innate ability.
 That one is born with the knowledge of how to remove stains from marble or how to get coffee out of a carpet, but the truth of the matter is that to be a good housekeeper one must have the aptitude and approach to the art form that housekeeping is.

 There is a colossal difference between a cleaner and a housekeeper.
-And although to mere mortals it may seem that they are the same thing, I can assure you they most certainly are not.
+And although to mere mortals it may seem that they are the same thing, We can assure you they most certainly are not.
 So how can you determine the qualities that make a good housekeeper and what sets them aside from a house cleaner?
-Let me share these little nuggets of gold that I’ve learnt over the years.
+Let us share these little nuggets of gold that we’ve learnt over the years.

 1. It’s not just about the hoover